pcda17/pcda17.github.io/week-01.md

 #### Exploring the File System

-Let’s learn about interacting with the Mac file system from the shell.
-Create a new terminal window by pressing ⌘+N. Before we go further, you may find it helpful to pull up the following cheat sheet: [Unix/Linux Command Reference](http://cc.iiti.ac.in/lcommands.pdf).
+Interacting with the Mac file system from the shell: Create a new terminal window by pressing ⌘+N. Before we go further, you may find it helpful to pull up the following cheat sheet: [Unix/Linux Command Reference](http://cc.iiti.ac.in/lcommands.pdf).

 Unix-like operating systems are based on a metaphor: a nested set of directories and data files, forming a tree structure that begins at the root directory `/`.
 A benefit of this arrangement is that each file can be uniquely identified using a pathname of the following format:`/Users/yourname/Desktop/file.txt`.